engineervix/zm-ictaz/docs/part-1.md

 - “**information systems auditor**” means a person responsible for the conduct of audits information systems;
-- “**internet**” has the meaning assigned to the word in the Electronic Communications and Transactions Act, 2009; <Annotation v-tooltip="'Act No. 21 of 2009'" />
+- “**internet**” has the meaning assigned to the word in the Electronic Communications and Transactions Act, 2009; <Annotation tooltip-content="Act No. 21 of 2009" />
 - “**Journal**” means a periodical publication of the Association;
 - “**practising certificate**” means a certificate issued under section 21 authorising a person to practice as an information technology